drewgingerich/recipes/pan-crepes.md

    - Milk
 1. Whisk wet mix until smooth
 1. In a few parts, add flour and whisk until smooth
-1. In a pan, melt a slice of butter over medium heat
+1. In a pan, melt a thick slice of butter over medium heat and tilt pan to spread it out
-1. Add 1/2 cup batter
+1. When the butter begins to brown, add 1/2 cup batter
-1. Gently shake pan to spread batter thin
 1. When top appears set (about 3 min), flip
 1. Cook until bottom is browned